 #4 Coconut Products – all coconut products are especially good for your gut.
 The MCFA’s in coconut are easier to digest than other fats so better for leaky gut.
 Also, coconut kefir contains probiotics that support your digestive system.

-#5 Super seeds – chia seeds, flaxseeds, and hemp seeds are great sources of fiber that can help support the growth of beneficial bacteria.
+#5 Sprouted seeds – chia seeds, flaxseeds, and hemp seeds that have been sprouted are great sources of fiber that can help support the growth of beneficial bacteria.

 Also, consuming foods that have anti-inflammatory Omega-3 fats are beneficial such as grass-fed beef, lamb, and wild caught fish like salmon.